-AEMO uses the DSP forecast in its forecast of unserved energyreliability forecast. -The reliability forecast provides an assessment of the reliability gap that of unserved energy helps AEMO to determine whether there is a requirement for -RERT (including interim reliability reserves-), and .
-The DSP forecast therefore needs to calculate include DSP that is not contracted as RERT.
+AEMO uses the DSP forecast in its reliability forecast.
+The reliability forecast provides an assessment of the reliability gap that helps AEMO to determine whether there is a requirement for RERT (including interim reliability reserves).
+The DSP forecast therefore needs to include DSP that is not contracted as RERT.
 In terms of RERT status: